IIOMetadataNode objects that

 match is found, it retrieves the name of the

-class from
+IIOMetadataFormat class from

-nativeMetadataFormatClassName
+nativeMetadataFormatClassName or

-as appropriate, and
+extraMetadataFormatClassNames as appropriate, and

 constructs an instance of that class using its

-getInstance
+getInstance method.

-s containing the names
+Strings containing the names

 of all metadata formats, including the native and standard

-formats, recognized by this plug-in's getAsTree
+formats, recognized by this plug-in's getAsTree,

-, and mergeTree
+setFromTree, and mergeTree methods.

-If there are no such formats, null
+If there are no such formats, null is returned.

 The default implementation calls

-, and
+isStandardMetadataFormatSupported, and

-and returns the
+getExtraMetadataFormatNames and returns the

 combined results.

-will be returned.
+nullwill be returned.

 The structure and contents of the "native" metadata format